-If you’re interested in working to support and advocate for young people, then we say: good on you!
-While we aren’t able to offer youth work certification, placements or traineeships at YACVic, we are able to provide great advice for anyone looking to kickstart their career as a youth worker.
+While we don’t offer youth work certification, placements or traineeships at YACVic, we can provide great advice for anyone looking to kickstart their career as a youth worker.

 Hang on – what is 'youth work'?

 Youth work is a career that involves working for and with young people in a variety of ways.
 The key thing that differentiates a youth worker from other community service workers is that young people are their primary focus.
 It’s about ensuring young people feel supported in developing the skills they need to make positive changes in their lives.

 It’s challenging and rewarding work that is vital to healthy, happy young people and communities.

 “Youth work is a practice that places young people and their interests first.
 Youth work is a relational practice, where the youth worker operates alongside the young person in their context.
 Youth work is an empowering practice that advocates for and facilitates a young person's independence, participation in society, connectedness and realisation of their rights.”

 What does a youth worker do?

 Youth workers are employed in a range of settings, from offices, schools, and residential care facilities to youth centres, health clinics and community centres.
 Some youth work is undertaken in a central location where young people are required to visit in order to access services.
 Youth workers also undertake outreach work, which involves engaging with young people in the places they like to occupy.
 In some roles, youth workers may be required to work outside of business hours.

 the empowerment of all young people

 young people’s participation

 social justice for young people

 the safety of young people

 respect for young people’s human dignity and worth

 young people’s connectedness to important people in their lives, such as family and community

 positive health and wellbeing outcomes for young people

 the positive transitions and healthy development of young people.

 To work ethically with young people, youth workers in Victoria accept the following practice responsibilities:

 recognition of Indigenous peoples

 young people as the primary consideration

 duty of care

 privacy and confidentiality

 transparency, honesty and integrity

-anti-oppressive practice: non-discrimination, equity and self-awareness
+anti-oppressive practice: non-discrimination, equality and self-awareness

 cooperation and collaboration

 knowledge, skills and self-care.

 You can read more about youth work principles and practice responsibilities in the Code of Ethical Practice for the Victorian Youth Sector.